TDA-Jyamiti/fzz/README.md

-## Building
+## C++ Building

-The building utilized [cmake](https://cmake.org/) software, and all building problems should be solvable by inspecting and changing the CMakeLists.txt file.
+Building the C++ programs utilized [cmake](https://cmake.org/) software, and all building problems should be solvable by inspecting and changing the CMakeLists.txt file.
 Currently the building has two dependencies: one is boost, which is quite standard (please see CMakeLists.txt); the other is [phat](https://github.com/blazs/phat), for which users should first download the codes themselves and then include the header files of phat into the project by adding

 ```
 include_directories( "path/to/phat/include" )